shunkeen/zignite/README.md

 # zignite
-zignite is a lazy stream library for Zig.
+A lazy stream (iterator) library for Zig.

 ## Example Code